 The advanced practice clinical certificate programs require that students have completed an advanced practice registered nurse (APRN) educational program from a nationally accredited school of nursing.
 Applicants must also have completed the following advanced practice prerequisite courses, either as part of their previous graduate degree or as post-graduate study through an accredited university: advanced health assessment, advanced pathophysiology, advanced pharmacology, and health promotion.

-The leadership certificate programs require applicants to have earned a master's in nursing or DNP degree, or a graduate degree in a health-related discipline.
+The Healthcare Informatics certificate program requires applicants to have earned a master's in nursing or DNP degree, or a graduate degree in another health-related discipline.